 - Implement strategies learned during the course with a student who has been identified as a struggling reader. - Identify the student they will be instructing/tutoring and provide the background information to DTI.
 (DTI will provide forms required for participation.) - Conduct all sessions in a one-on-one private setting.
 All sessions are required to be a minimum of 50 minutes. - Meet with their student a minimum of 45 sessions.
 Lesson plans and lesson notes for all 45 sessions must be submitted to DTI. - Meet with DTI mentor for a minimum of two online sessions to conduct lessons with mentor and demonstrate knowledge of information covered. - Video tape a minimum of 2 tutoring session and submit to DTI.
 DTI mentor will review and provide feedback and coaching to assist program participants to improve their skills. - Practicum will begin after the completion of the online courses and must be completed within nine months from the end of the online courses.
 Non-Certificate Enrollment Option - It is an option to take the course work only and not complete the practicum.
 A certificate of completion stating course work has been completed will be issued.
 Full certification will be issued only to those participants completing the required practicum.

-ADDITIONAL PROGRAM INFORMATION Duration of Course Online course work will take approximately three and a half months to complete.
+ADDITIONAL PROGRAM INFORMATION

+Duration of Course

+Online course work will take approximately three and a half months to complete.

 Practicum will begin after the completion of the online courses and must be completed within nine months from the end of the online courses.

+Attendance

-Attendance Participants are required to:
+Participants are required to:

 - actively participate in all online courses by completing required readings and assignments on a timely basis - post questions and reflection on discussion boards - participate in live chats and webinars Grading and Tests Each participant will be required to complete a pre-test at the beginning of the program, a midterm and a post-test at the end of the program.
 Participants enrolling in graduate credits through the University of San Diego will be required to write a paper at the end of each course.
 Paper guidelines will be given at the beginning of each course.
-Course Textbook & Materials Overcoming Dyslexia, by Sally Shaywitz, M.D. (must be purchased separately) All DTI course materials will be provided online.
-School supply materials needed for tutoring sessions will be the responsibility of the program participant. (ie: binders, lined paper, index cards, pencils, markers, etc) Computer and Technology Requirements Internet access Your computer must have the ability to view PowerPoint presentations, download pdf and word documents.
-Head set for webinars. (optional) Camera to videotape a minimum of two 50 minute tutoring sessions for the required practicum.
+Course Textbook & Materials Overcoming Dyslexia, by Sally Shaywitz, M.D. (must be purchased separately) Linguistics for Teaching English in Multilingual Classrooms, by Sarina Chugani Molina (must be purchased separately) (Note: We will be using this book for its linguistics content.)
+All DTI course materials will be provided online.
+School supply materials needed for tutoring sessions will be the responsibility of the program participant. (ie: binders, lined paper, index cards, pencils, markers, etc)

+Computer and Technology Requirements

+Internet access

+Your computer must have the ability to view PowerPoint presentations, download pdf and word documents.

+Head set for webinars. (optional)

+Camera to record a minimum of two 50 minute tutoring sessions for the required practicum.

 Enrollment & Fees

-Participants must enroll and pay the non-refundable registration fee at least two weeks before the first day of the certification program.
-The first day of the certificate program is June 13, 2016.
+Participants must enroll and pay the non-refundable registration fee and full registration fee or first payment at least two weeks before the first day of the certification program.
+The first day of the certificate program is January 16, 2017.

 Steps to enrollment: